 This post contains affiliate links, which means I may make a commission if you decide to make a purchase.
 At no additional cost to you!

 There are certainly dangerous places to find yourself in Lima.
-However, this two-day itinerary will not take you there.
-That being said, I felt very safe during my time in Lima, although it is still very important to keep your wits about you.
-At street corners stand back from the crowds and keep your eyes on your belongings as pickpocketing is common.
+However, this two-day Lima itinerary will not take you there.
+That being said, I felt very safe during my time in Lima, although it is still very important to adhere to the majority of solo female travel safety rules.

 In terms of transportation, always make sure the taxi is registered and a meter is used.
 I used Uber most of the time without any issues.